Stubble burning: Punjab govt suspends four agriculture officers for dereliction of duty | Headlines

 Following directions of Chief Minister Bhagwant Mann, Agriculture Minister Kuldeep Singh Dhaliwal placed four agriculture officers under suspension with immediate effect for dereliction of duty, the release stated.

-The suspended officials are Chief Agriculture Officer (Sangrur) Harbans Singh, Agriculture Officer (Samana in Patiala) Satish Kumar, Agriculture Officer (Chohla Sahib in Tarn Taran) Harpal Singh and Agriculture Officer (Patti in Tarn Taran) Bhupinder Singh, it said.
+The suspended officials are Chief Agriculture Officer (Sangrur) Harbans Singh, and agriculture officers Satish Kumar (Samana in Patiala), Harpal Singh (Chohla Sahib in Tarn Taran) and Bhupinder Singh (Patti in Tarn Taran), it said.

-Sangrur, Patiala and Tarn Taran, among various other districts, have been witnessing farm fires for the last several days.
+According to Punjab Remote Sensing Centre data, 1,761 farm fires were reported in Punjab on Sunday.

-On Sunday, Sangrur recorded 323 farm fires, the highest in the state, followed by 249 in Patiala.
-Tarn Taran saw 110 stubble burning incidents, according to Punjab Remote Sensing Centre data.
+Of these, Sangrur recorded the highest number of farm fires at 323, followed by 249 in Patiala, 122 in Fatehgarh Sahib, 114 in Bathinda, 110 in Tarn Taran, 107 in Ferozepur and 100 in Ludhiana, the data showed.

 The Punjab government has adopted a zero-tolerance policy against stubble burning and has been organising campaigns across the state to sensitise farmers not to burn stubble, the release said.